jdagnogo/tournament_lib/README.md

 <img src="https://github.com/jdagnogo/tournament_lib/blob/master/screenshots/Screenshot_2017-11-14-15-43-32.png" width="300" style=" float : left;">

-You will have a nice display and you can have all result programmatically.
+You will have a nice display and you can get all results programmatically.

 <img src="https://github.com/jdagnogo/tournament_lib/blob/master/screenshots/Screenshot_2017-11-14-15-43-47.png" width="300" style=" float : left;">

-You can change score with the EditText and all result will be adjusted.
+You can change the score with the EditText and all results will be adjusted.

 <img src="https://github.com/jdagnogo/tournament_lib/blob/master/screenshots/Screenshot_2017-11-14-16-19-21.png" width="300" style=" float : left;">